-The review of the related literature on the title unanimously acknowledges that successful organizations share a fundamental philosophy of valuing and investing in their employees (Maguire, 1995; Annand, 1997) and managing retention of promising employees' is considered as fundamental of mean of achieving competitive advantage amongst organization (walker, 2001).
-Aliya and Fariduddin (2003), found the findings tend to prove the hypothesis that the factors leading to positive attitude an those leading to negative attitudes are different.
-It could also be said that the categories mentioned by the content analysis technique are mostly applicable in our environment.
+The related literature review of the title unanimously acknowledges that successful organizations share a fundamental philosophy of creating value and investing in their employees (Maguire, 1995; Annand, 1997) and managing retention of promising employees' is considered as fundamental mean of achieving competitive advantage among the organizations (walker, 2001).
+Aliya and Fariduddin (2003) found that the findings tend to prove hypothesis showed that the factors leading to positive and negative attitudes are different.
+It could also be said that the categories mentioned by the contents analysis and techniques are mostly applicable in our environment.
 The major drift is seen in low feelings where some categories were added to record the responses.
-Only one part of the original research has been replicated for the study; the extension of this study is also possible were the responses could be coded as the sequences mentioned in the original research.
-The study makes an original contribution to the study of retention among Pakistani Professionals.
-It is hoped that it will lead to similar works in future, particularly with respect to research areas identified herein.
+Only one part of the original research has been replicated for the study; the extension of this study might also possible if the responses could be coded as the sequences mentioned in the original research.
+The study makes an original contribution to the study of retention among Pakistani professionals.
+It is hoped that it will lead to similar work in future, particularly with respect to research areas identified herein.